Alexisvt/npm-notes/README.md

 ## How to change the level of console output when running npm scripts

-We can accomplish that using `-s` flag.
-This flag is use when you want to run a script silently.
+We can accomplish this using `-s` silent flag to minimize the console output.

 ```cmd
 npm run script-command -s
 ```

-There other flags that we can use, please see [this reference](https://docs.npmjs.com/misc/config#loglevel) and [this one](https://docs.npmjs.com/misc/config#shorthands-and-other-cli-niceties) to see the list.
+There are other flags that we can use, please see [this reference](https://docs.npmjs.com/misc/config#loglevel) and [this one](https://docs.npmjs.com/misc/config#shorthands-and-other-cli-niceties) to see the list.

 ## How to make npm scripts cross-environment friendly